Udeme98/React-movie-planet-app/src/README.md

 3. JavaScript
 4. React

-I do hope to include the feature which enables a user add to favourites.
+I would include the feature which enables a user add to favourites.
 Happy movie browsing!